rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ## Setting up the SAML identity provider

 Start by clicking **Identity providers** on the left menu under the **Federation** and selecting **SAML**.
-Then, supply either the metadata document URL (e.g. `https://example.com/FederationMetadata/2007-06/FederationMetadata.xml`), or upload the metadata document if your SAML IdP does not publish it anywhere publicly accessible.
-Consult your IdP's documentation, or, if you're using your own company's ADFS like I did for this example, check with one of your system administrators.
+Then, supply either the metadata document URL (e.g. `https://example.com/FederationMetadata/2007-06/FederationMetadata.xml`) or upload the metadata document if your SAML IdP does not publish it anywhere publicly accessible.
+Consult your IdP's documentation, or if you're using your own company's ADFS like I did for this example, check with one of your system administrators.

 After inputting the metadata document, enter a name for the provider.
 If your IdP supports sign out flow and you wish to enable it, you can do here.
 You can also add any [IdP identifiers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-managing-saml-idp-naming.html), if needed.
 When finished, click **Create provider**.